top of page

 • Can we visit Black Sparrow Ranch?
 Sure!
 Send us a message.

 • What do you feed your sheep?
 Sometimes pasture, sometimes hay, sometimes grain.
 Keep in mind that sheep that have too much grain may become overweight which can impact breeding, as well as develop urinary calculi or acidosis.
+It is recommended adult male sheep not be given alfalfa hay to reduce the chance of bladder stones.
 We give our sheep free choice of sheep-safe minerals and baking soda.

 • What is the baking soda used for?
 Sheep can develop a condition called bloat which is an excess of gas in their rumen.
 If not treated, it can be fatal.
 Providing your sheep with access to baking soda at all times allows them to self treat when they are feeling uncomfortable and prevent bloat from occuring.

 • What is the difference between the babydoll sheep registries?
 OEBSSR was the original registry created by Robert Mock.
-Unfortunately, their paperwork is often very delayed sometimes taking over one year to process and therefore not recommended under the current management.
+Unfortunately, their paperwork is often very delayed sometimes taking over one year to process.
 NABSSAR was the second registry and is more technologically advanced (e.g. you can submit photos online.)
-NABSSAR allows sheep from 17-26" and does not allow spots.
-BSSBA is the newest registry and the one we will be registering the majority of our babydoll lambs with.
+NABSSAR allows sheep from 18-24" and does not allow spots or lineage with spots.
+BSSBA International is the one we will be registering the majority of our babydoll lambs with.
+We do not register lambs with BSRA, the newest registry.

 • What supplies should I have on hand for my sheep?
-At the bare minimum, you should have wormers, a drench gun, Nutri-drench, sheep-safe minerals, vaccinations, baking soda, and most importantly the emergency contact number of your livestock vet.
+At the bare minimum, you should have dewormers, a drench gun, Nutri-drench, sheep-safe minerals, thermometer, vaccinations, baking soda, and most importantly the emergency contact number of your livestock vet.
+Ideally, you would have a scale to get accurate weights for deworming.

 • What type of fencing do sheep need?
 Sheep do not typically challenge fencing like goats and woven wire sheep/goat fencing is recommended.
 If you expect to have issues with predators, you can add a strand of barbed wire either at the top or bottom.